iammateus/iammateus/README.md

 ### About me

 I'm a software engineer fascinated by the craft of problem-solving and the creation of high-quality solutions.
-You can find some projects of mine here on Github.
-I have a website, and you can access it [here](https://mateus.art.br/).
+You can find some projects of mine here on Github, and you can access my website [here](https://mateus.art.br/).
 Let's make something special!

 ### Programming Languages <img src="https://raw.githubusercontent.com/iammateus/iammateus/assets/guy.gif" width="35px">